♫ Listening to: Take Me Over by Cut Copy ♫

 Vegan Pizza Toppings

 - sliced mushrooms (I like the baby portabellas from costco to get my vitamin D, but if you’re deficient in vitamin D like the majority of humans, try this vegan vitamin D )

 - kale (costco has the huge bag of organic baby kale)

 - spinach (costco has organic)

-- kalmata olives (I know traditionally people use black olives on pizza, but they’re made with lye.
+- kalamata olives (I know traditionally people use black olives on pizza, but they’re made with lye.
 Ew.
-Costco has organic kalmata olives)
+Costco has organic kalamata olives.)

 Vegan Pizza Topping Directions

-Knead dough again.
-Divide in half and roll half into a thin crust.
-I use this rolling mat, and it has made my pizza life and cleanup SO MUCH easier!
+Divide risen dough in half and roll half into a thin crust.
+I use this rolling mat to make my pizza life and cleanup SO MUCH easier!
 Cut out shapes with a cookie cutter or knife.